 3.2.
-General Managed Care Contract Provisions

-3.2.1 \( \sumething \) The State assures that it provides for free and open competition, to the maximum extent practical, in the bidding of all procurement contracts for coverage or other services, including external quality review organizations, in accordance with the

-42 CFR 457.1250(a), cross referencing to 42 CFR 438.356(e)) 3.2.2 🖂 The State assures that it will include provisions in all managed care contracts that define a sound and complete procurement contract, as required by 45 CFR part 75, as applicable.
+Genera General Managed Care Contract Provisions 3.2.1 🖂 The State assures that it provides for free and open competition, to the maximum extent practical, in the bidding of all procurement contracts for coverage or other services, including external quality review organizations, in accordance with the procurement requirements of 45 CFR part 75, as applicable.
+(42 CFR 457.940(b); 42 CFR 457.1250(a), cross referencing to 42 CFR 438.356(e)) 3.2.2 🖂 The State assures that it will include provisions in all managed care contracts that define a sound and complete procurement contract, as required by 45 CFR part 75, as applicable.
 (42 CFR 457.940(c)) 3.2.3 The State assures that each MCO, PIHP, PAHP, PCCM, and PCCM entity complies with any applicable Federal and State laws that pertain to enrollee rights, and ensures that its employees and contract providers observe and protect those rights (42 CFR 457.1220, cross-referencing to 42 CFR 438.100).
 These Federal and State laws include: Title VI of the Civil Rights Act of 1964 (45 CFR part 80), Age Discrimination Act of 1975 (45 CFR part 91), Rehabilitation Act of 1973, Title IX of the Education Amendments of 1972, Titles II and III of the Americans with Disabilities Act, and section 1557 of the Patient Protection and Affordable Care Act.
 3.2.4 🖂 The State assures that it operates a Web site that provides the MCO, PIHP, PAHP, and PCCM entity contracts.
-(42 CFR 457.1207, cross-referencing to 42 CFR 438.10(c)(3)) Rate Develop oment Standards and Medical Loss Ratio 3.3.1 The State assures that its payment rates are: ☑ Based on public or private payment rates for comparable services for comparable populations; and ☑ Consistent with actuarially sound principles as defined in 42 CFR 457.10.
+(42 CFR 457.1207, cross-referencing to 42 CFR 438.10(c)(3)) 3.3 Rate Develop Rate Development Standards and Medical Loss Ratio 3.3.1 The State assures that its payment rates are: ☐ Based on public or private payment rates for comparable services for comparable populations; and ☐ Consistent with actuarially sound principles as defined in 42 CFR 457.10.
 (42 CFR 457.1203(a)) Guidance: States that checked both boxes under 3.3.1 above do not need to make the next assurance.
 If the state is unable to check both boxes under 3.1.1 above, the state must check the next assurance.

-If the State is unable to meet the requirements under 42 CFR 457.1203(a), the State attests that it must establish higher rates because such rates are necessary to ensure sufficient provider participation or provider access or to enroll providers who demonstrate exceptional efficiency or quality in the provision of services.
-(42 CFR 457.1203(b)) 3.3.2 🖂 The State assures that its rates are designed to reasonably achieve a medical loss ratio standard equal to at least 85 percent for the rate year and provide for reasonable administrative costs.
-(42 CFR 457.1203(c))
+☐ If the State is unable to meet the requirements under 42 CFR 457.1203(a), the State attests that it must establish higher rates because such rates are necessary to ensure sufficient provider participation or provider access or to enroll providers who demonstrate exceptional efficiency or quality in the provision of services.
+(42 CFR 457.1203(b))